claffin/cloudproxy/docs/python-package-usage.md

 ### Using the API Programmatically

-Instead of starting the full service, you can use CloudProxy's functionality programmatically:
+Instead of starting the full service, you can use CloudProxy functionality programmatically:

 ```python
 import os